420 Davey Lab

 Research: Formation and evolution of exoplanet systems

 I am a NASA Postdoctoral Fellow at the Center for Exoplanets and Habitable Worlds at the Pennsylvania State University.
-My research interests include planet formation, the dynamical evolution of planetary systems, and the origin of volatiles (water and atmosphere) in super-Earths.
+My research interests include the formation and evolution of planetary systems, and the origin of volatiles (water and atmosphere) in super-Earths, and exoplanet habitability.
 Super-Earths are a type of exoplanet with a size between that of Earth and Neptune.
-While there are no super-Earths in the solar system, the Kepler mission has revealed that they are the most common type of planet in the Galaxy, with thousands already discovered.
+While there are no super-Earths in the solar system, they are the most commonly observed type of planet in the Galaxy.
+Approximately half of all stars have super-Earths with short orbital periods.
+Therefore, it is important that we understand how those planets form, what they are made of (e.g. are they rocky or are they water world?), and whether some of them might be hospitable to life.

 Thesis: Formation and Early Evolution of Planetary Systems.